common name: cherry fruit fly

 A weevil, the plum curculio, Conotrachelus nenuphar (Herbst) is the most serious pest of cherries and plums, and its larvae may be mistaken for those of the fruit flies.
 However, plum curculio larvae have heavy chewing mandibles and a bluntly rounded head which readily distinguish them from fruit fly larvae which have sharp-pointed, downward-curved mouth hooks and a sharply pointed head.

-Adults emerge from the ground during the spring at the time the cherries are about half grown and feed for a few days on moisture and other materials on the surface of the leaves and fruit before laying eggs.
-This is the vulnerable time for control.
+Adults emerge from the ground during the spring when cherries are about half grown and feed for a few days on materials on the surface of the leaves and fruit before laying eggs.
+This is the most vulnerable stage in the fruit fly life cycle and the best time for control.
 Each female may deposit 300 to 400 eggs.
 Only one larva matures in a fruit, although more than one egg may be deposited in a single fruit.
 After oviposition the eggs hatch in five to eight days, and the young larvae tunnel directly to the surface of the cherry seed.
 They pass through three instars at an average of 11 days at 77°F.

 By the time the cherries are ripe, the larvae mature, drop to the ground, and burrow into the soil to a depth of one to three inches where they pupate and eventually overwinter.
-At first, infested cherries do not fall but hang on the tree, and sunken areas may develop on some of them.
+At first, infested cherries do not fall from the tree and may develop sunken areas.
 By harvest time as many as 75% of the cherries may be infested.
-Many larvae are likely to be in the fruits of early varieties at harvest time, pass undetected, and be distributed around the country in marketing.
+Larvae are likely to be in the fruits of early varieties when harvested, and may pass undetected and be distributed around the country.
 A few flies emerge in August and September as a second generation, but about 99% require a year to complete a life cycle.